Volumes Manager Command

 Boundary Type:

 Select the boundary type for the boundary / boundary collection.
 The options are Earthworks, Stockpile and Other.
-Currently this property of a boundary has limited use, that will be expanded in a future update of the command.
+Currently this property of a boundary has limited use, that will be expanded in a future update of the command. or Earthworks or Progress volume calculations select the Earthworks type.
+For Stockpile volume calculations select the Stockpile type.

 A Stockpile Boundary type can be used with either a single surface or a pair of surfaces to determine the volumes of the stockpile(s).